-- 2. In the File name box, type TutorWS. - 3.
-Make sure that the Save as type is set to Surfer Files (.srf). - 4.
+- 1. Click the File | Save command or click the I button.
+The Save As dialog is displayed because the map has not been previously saved.
+Set the Save in directory to any directory on your computer. - 2.
+In the File name box, type TutorWS. - 3.
+Make sure that the Save as type is set to Surfer Document (\.srf). - 4.
 Click Save and the file is saved to the current directory with a .SRF extension.
 The saved map remains open and the title bar changes to reflect the name change.
 There is no longer an asterisk next to the file name.